aditya-bhuyan/dees-pages-workshop/README.md

 kubectl apply -f deployment/log-pv.yaml kubectl apply -f deployment/log-pvc.yaml
 ```
+- Push the code to github repository to start the pipeline
-- The application would be ready after 150 seconds as the readiness probe would start after 150 seconds
+- In PKS cluster the application ready time would be delayed.
+The application would be ready after 150 seconds as the readiness probe would start after 150 seconds
 - Keep on checking the status of the pod which is part of the pages deployment
 - After sometime though the status might be **Running**, it might be showing **Not Ready**